shejz/Quora-Insincere-Questions-Classification/README.md

 ### Embeddings
-Two embedding matrices have been used.
-Glove, and paragram.
+I used glove and paragram pretrained word embeddings.
 The mean of the two is used as the final embedding matrix.
 - [glove.840B.300d](https://nlp.stanford.edu/projects/glove/)
 - [paragram_300_sl999](https://cogcomp.org/page/resource_view/106)